claby2/gol/DOCUMENTATION.md

 This method takes a string argument `file_path`.
 This file path should represent the relative location of the board file.

-The board file should follow a certain format, see example below.
+The board file should follow a certain format, see the example below.

 #### Example of board.setFromFile(file_path)
 The first two lines should contain two integers `r` and `c` representing the number of rows and columns of the board.
 These dimensions should be equal to the dimensions of the board (specified when it is first constructed).

 The next `r` lines should contain a set of characters of size `c`.
 The characters `-` and `0` represent dead cells.
-The characters `x`, `X` and `1` represent living cells.
+The characters `x`, `X`, and `1` represent living cells.
 These characters can be used interchangeably.

 The file also supports comments at the end of lines.
 Comments can use any delimiter as long as there is a whitespace between the read value and itself.